fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ### Setting things up

-Install TypeScript support to your IDE of choice.
+Install TypeScript support to your editor of choice.
 For [Visual Studio Code](https://code.visualstudio.com/) you need the [typescript hero](https://marketplace.visualstudio.com/items?itemName=rbbit.typescript-hero) extension.

 As mentioned before, TypeScript code is not runnable by itself, but it first needs to be compiled into runnable JavaScript code.
 When TypeScript is compiled into JavaScript, the code becomes subject for type erasure.
 This means that type annotations, interfaces, type aliases, and other type system constructs are removed from the code and the result is pure ready-to-run JavaScript.